MESYETI/YSL-I/README.md

 Iterative YSL.
 So far, there have only been self-modifying YSLs (if you don't count YSL-C).
 These YSLs allow programs to modify their own source code.
-This is cool because it allows you to append new code to the end of the code map, pretty much allowing you to extend the language, as you can use this in conjunction with reading lines of code to parse what comes after certain statements.
+This is cool because it allows you to append new code to the end of the code map, pretty much allowing you to extend the language, as you can use this while reading lines of code to parse what comes after certain statements.

 Iterative YSL goes all in on this idea of extendability.
 Instead of allowing programs